AsyncException/VOL-VRChatOSCLeash/README.md

 ![Screenshot of VOS-VRChatOSCLEash UI](docs/images/readme_app_screenshot.png)

-The WinUI application includes:
+### The WinUI application includes:

 - A simple feedback displaying real-time OSC data.
 - Slider-based settings to adjust thresholds for leash responsiveness.
 - A top-down visualizer showing the current leash vector and threshold zones.

+Full explanation on the [Wiki](https://github.com/AsyncException/VOL-VRChatOSCLeash/wiki/App-layout-and-explanation)

-The Unity project:
+### The Unity project:
 - Contains the scenes and resources to create a untiy package with prefabs.

 ---